 Hardware and accessories

-You can wirelessly connect Square’s card reader with compatible receipt printers, kitchen printers (for restaurants), cash drawers, barcode scanners and a round countertop Dock for Square Reader to keep it charged all day.
+You can wirelessly connect Square’s card reader with compatible receipt printers, kitchen printers (for restaurants), cash drawers, barcode scanners and a round countertop dock to keep it charged all day.

 Square Stand for iPad enables you to swivel the tablet screen to face the customer who can then enter their PIN.
-In addition, the Square Stand has a chip card slot and NFC for contactless payments so you don’t need a separate card reader.
-However, the stand is only compatible with certain iPads.
+It has a chip card slot and NFC for contactless payments so you don’t need a separate card reader, but is only compatible with certain iPads.

 Square-branded equipment generally looks very Apple-inspired – sleek and minimalistic – so prioritising iPad compatibility is unsurprising.